RadekVyM/SimpleToolkit/docs/SimpleToolkit.SimpleShell/Transitions.md

   - `DestinationPageInFrontOnSwitching` - a method returning whether the destination page should be displayed in front of the origin page on page switching
   - `SwitchingAnimation` - a method returning a switching animation represented by an action with two parameters for platform views (of type `UIView`) of the origin and destination pages.
 This is where you change any animatable properties of the platform views.
 The change will be automatically animated.
-  - `SwitchingAnimationDuration` - a method returning a duration of the animation
+  - `SwitchingAnimationDuration` - a method returning a duration of the switching animation
-  - `SwitchingAnimationStarting` - a method returning an action which is called before the animation starts.
+  - `SwitchingAnimationStarting` - a method returning an action which is called before the switching animation starts.
 All preparatory work (such as setting initial values of the animated properties) should be done in this action.
 This action has two parameters for platform views (of type `UIView`) of the origin and destination pages
-  - `SwitchingAnimationFinished` - a method returning an action which is called right after the animation plays.
+  - `SwitchingAnimationFinished` - a method returning an action which is called right after the switching animation plays.
 All cleaning work (such as setting the values of the animated properties back to initial values) should be done in this action.
 This action has two parameters for platform views (of type `UIView`) of the origin and destination pages
   - `PushingAnimation` - a method returning an object of type `IUIViewControllerAnimatedTransitioning`, which represents the animation that is played on page pushing
   - `PoppingAnimation` - a method returning an object of type `IUIViewControllerAnimatedTransitioning`, which represents the animation that is played on page popping